Shakira: Bzrp Music Sessions, Vol. 53: Background

 It was first rumoured that Shakira may be the next guest on Bzrp Music Sessions in August 2022, when she wished Bizarrap a happy birthday on social media.
 The collaboration was confirmed by Bizarrap on social media on 10 January 2023.
 Despite the rumours, Rolling Stone wrote that Bizarrap's fans were disbelieving that Shakira was working with him.

 Shakira and Gerard Piqué met in 2010, and officially began their relationship in 2011, having two sons together.
 They separated in 2022.
 In 2021, Spanish authorities sought charges against Shakira, claiming that she should have paid income tax in Spain between 2012 and 2014 as she was in a relationship with Piqué and he lived in Barcelona, even though she maintains she did not.
+All of these things are implicitly alluded to in her song.

 In 2022, prior to her Bzrp Music session, Shakira began releasing a series of singles with relationship or infidelity themes to their lyrics.
 Her April 2022 single, "Te Felicito" ("I congratulate you"), recorded with Puerto Rican singer Rauw Alejandro, although written in 2021 and released before the separation was announced, has been said to be about the breakup.
 In October 2022, she released "Monotonía" ("monotony"), discussing her and Piqué's split, a slower song focused on heartbreak and blaming monotony for the relationship ending.
 The song "TQG" ("te quedo grande”, or "too much for you"), recorded with fellow Colombian superstar Karol G, was released in February 2023 to massive success.
 Both women had experienced relationship turmoil (Karol G with Puerto Rican artist Anuel AA) in the months leading-up to the single's release, with the lyrics reflecting moving-on, making their own money and realizing that they were too good for their men.
 Later that year, she released another song, "Copa Vacía", with young Colombian singer Manuel Turizo, the title meaning "empty glass" or "empty cup".